maydayv7/dotfiles/README.md

 - UEFI System (for use with GRUB EFI Bootloader)

 #### Encryption
 The contents of `secrets` is encrypted is using `git-crypt`.
-It is the location where any sensitive information and authentication credentials are stored
+It is the location where authentication credentials are stored

 #### Credentials
 Passwords are made using the command `mkpasswd -m sha-512` and then specified using the `hashedPassword` or by specifying the path to the plain text file containing the hashed password using the `passwordFile` option (which I have done by placing passwords in `/etc/passwords`).
 GPG Keys have to be externally imported (for security purposes)